Odiyan Retreat Center

 What are the 2025 dates of Work-Study Resident Volunteer Program?
+January to end of November 2025.

-What is the first step for applying to the Work-Study program?
-To get started, fill out our Volunteer Inquiry form, Contact Us along with your resume and photo.
-If it seems you could be a good match for our program, we will send you further details and the application.
+To get started, fill out our Volunteer Inquiry form.
+If you are a potential match, we will send further details and the Application.

-What is the weekly schedule like?
+What is the weekly schedule?

 What if I’m not vegetarian?